FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 Taking from our example above, we can make our diamond scale up and down by using the `MatrixStack` and the `tickDelta` - which is the time that has passed since the last frame.

 ::: warning
-You must push and pop the matrix stack when you're done with it.
+You must first push the matrix stack and then pop it after you're done with it.
 If you don't, you'll end up with a broken matrix stack, which will cause rendering issues.

 Make sure to push the matrix stack before you get a transformation matrix!
 :::